LM-SAL/iris_muse_team_meeting/docs/instructions.md

 ## Talks

 Presenters can use their own laptop, ideally via HDMI.
-The last five minutes are for discussions.
 More information will come.